2018 Sunjuwan attack: Aftermath

 The attack happened at a distance of six kilometers from the University of Jammu.
 Schools in the region were shut and a high alert was sounded in the entire region following the attack.
 Anti-Pakistan slogans were raised in the Jammu and Kashmir Assembly following the attack.
 Local residents of Jammu chanted anti-Pakistan slogans.

 The pregnant wife of a soldier, Rfn.
 Nazir Ahmed, was shot in the back during the attack.
 She was immediately taken to a military hospital and soon afterwards delivered her baby successfully.

-India's defense minister Nirmala Sitharaman visited the injured victims.
+Indian defense minister Nirmala Sitharaman visited the injured victims.
 She blamed Pakistan for the attack and said "Pakistan will pay" for the "misadventure".
 Pakistan responded the next day rejecting the allegations and accusing India of generating "war hysteria".
-The US Director of National Intelligence, Dan Coats, said in his testimony to the Senate Select Committee, that Pakistan-supported terrorist groups would continue to carry out attacks in India.
+The US Director of National Intelligence, Dan Coats, said in his testimony to Senate Select Committee, that Pakistan-supported terrorist groups would continue to carry out attacks in India.
 He added that Pakistan's perception of its "eroding position" relative to India in economic and domestic security spheres drove it towards goals counter to those of the United States.

 Controversial Indian parliamentarian Asaduddin Owaisi highlighted the fact that five out of the seven killed in the attack were Kashmiri Muslims.
 The BJP replied to his statement as giving a "communal angle" to the sacrifices made by the Army.
 The Indian Army said that it was above religion and would not "communalise [the] martyrs".

 Thousands of local residents gathered to mourn the deaths of the slain soldiers in their home towns of Kupwara, Reshipora in Tral, Kewa village in Anantnag.
 Army soldiers were also present to give a guard of honour.